netwrix/privilege-secure/api-docs/AccessControlPolicy/RemoveManagedAccountGroupFromMultiplePoliciesAsync.md

 ## Remove managed account group from multiple policies.
+(Auth roles: Admin)

 <a id="opIdRemoveManagedAccountGroupFromMultiplePoliciesAsync"></a>